Chasqui10/prework-study-guide/README.md

-# Prework Study Guide
+# Prework Study Guide Webpage

 ## Description
- The purpose of this project is ensure that I have the notes for the coding Bootcamp readily avaliable and to practice my skills utilizing Github

-This will be a huge start for my future in web development and specialities I will find interesting in my development.
+This Prework Study Guide was created for boot camp students who were going through the Prework.
+It contains notes on HTML, CSS, Git, and JavaScript.

 ## Installation

 N/A

 ## Usage

-This web page is to be a collection of my notes.
-Utilize the accesibility of the web for linking me to helpful links I find.
+To use this Prework Study Guide, you can review the notes in each section.
+For suggestions on what to study first, open the Chrome DevTools by pressing Command+Option+I (macOS) or Control+Shift+I (Windows).
+A console panel should open either below or to the side of the webpage in the browser.
+There you will see a list of topics we learned from the prework along with a suggestion on which topic to study first.

 ## Credits

 N/A

 ## License

 Please refer to the LICENSE in the repo.